Cast: Peter Capaldi, Jenna Coleman, Neve McIntosh, Dan Starkey, Catrin Stewart, Peter Ferdinando

-Out of al the doctors in the “Doctor Who” series, story Matt Smith has long been my favorite one with his energetic hyper-activeness and youthful charm.
-Having resigned from the position, decease it is now time to welcome the next doctor to carry the franchise, and Peter Capaldi.
+Out of al the doctors in the “Doctor Who” series, Matt Smith has long been my favorite one with his energetic hyper-activeness and youthful charm.
+Having resigned from the position, it is now time to welcome the next doctor to carry the franchise, Peter Capaldi.
 Just as the new season of the show is under way, BBC Entertainment has already brought the first episode “Depp Breath” to Blu-Ray to make it possible for everyone to meet and enjoy the twelfth doctor.

 With a new body, a different face and a totally confused head, the doctor has just gone through his rejuvenation process when he lands the Tardis in Victorian London.
 Actually, the Tardis is being spat out by a T-Rex dinosaur who was accidentally transported through time as well.

 While the doctor’s companion, Clara (Jenna Coleman) tries to come to terms with the fact how much the doctor has changed and how muddled his brain is, strange things happen around London.
 When the dinosaur suddenly bursts into flames, the trail leads to a series of comparable sudden combustions, but already, Clara and the doctor have become pawns in a much bigger game.

 Naturally, when you watch “Deep Breath” for the first time, you don’t know what to expect.
 How is Peter Capaldi’s twelfth doctor going to pan out.
 Will you like it?
 Will you hate it?
 How does he compare to your favorite doctor of past, and I will be honest—I had my concerns too.